Jonathanyu2014/SID/README.md

 3. When running this program, the input BAM file should not remove duplicates beforehand, or it may stop running accidentally.
 4. The parameter of '-run' cannot be used at present, and we will fix it soon.
 5. Please export the path of BLAST and Samtools to .bashrc before running SID.
+6. Users need install above-mentioned dependent softwares and modules before running SID.
+There is no need to install SID.

 Demo
 ==================